michaelablanchfield/michaelablanchfield.github.io/resume.md

 # Résumé

-I am a virtual artist and game designer.
+I am Michaela Blanchfield, a virtual artist and game designer living in Dublin, Ireland.
 I am driven to hone my craft, master the tools of my trade, work towards the cutting-edge and succeed at ever-more ambitious projects.
+I have a keen interest in pursuing and creating 3D assets that are visually beautiful.
+I am a firm believer that ensuring the quality of both of these technical and visual elements of a project will result in a happier team and an awesome product overall.
 I am excited by the future of virtual art as it crosses over between games, movies, television and virtual reality experiences as it is enjoyed by millions of people.
 I like to work hard, be challenged, make my contribution and consistently improve my skills.
 If I can do this at your company, then I would be interested in working with you.
 I have always had a passion for the artistic and visual aspect of game development, and I always strive to bring originality into my work.
 My long-term goal is to build a successful career as a virtual artist in the games industry.

 ## EDUCATION